 Ignoring the possibility of pregnancy can reduce choices and the medical care needed.
 It's a time when a young person really needs a trusted adult or close friend to turn to and women shouldn't have to make decisions without support.

 There is information about pregnancy, staying well and childbirth on the Pregnancy part of this site.

-If you recently had unprotected sex and are wanting to prevent an unwanted pregnancy contact your doctor or pharmacist (chemist) as soon as possible.
+If you recently had unprotected sex and want to prevent an unwanted pregnancy contact your doctor or pharmacist (chemist) as soon as possible.
 In some countries, including Australia, emergency contraceptive pills (ECP) are available that work to stop a pregnancy.
 These pills need to be taken as soon as possible after unprotected sex.
 They are very effective if taken within 24 hours after unprotected sex and may be effective if taken within 5 days.
 See the topic Emergency contraceptive pills (ECP)

 The first sign of pregnancy is usually a missed period or a very short, light period.
 Other signs are tenderness or tingling in the breasts or feeling sick.
 You could find you need to pass urine more often than usual.

 You can have a pregnancy test done as soon as you miss your period.
 Some tests can detect pregnancy on the first day of the missed period, others from seven to ten days after intercourse.
 In many countries, including Australia, pregnancy testing kits are available from chemists/pharmacies, supermarkets and some community and youth health services.
 You can also have a blood or urine test done by your doctor.

 There is more information in the topic Confirming your pregnancy.

 Options: what to do